RaulS0sa/GBMRepo/README.md

         #    OrdenTag = i["orderLifeId"] if i["orderId"] == 0 else i["orderId"]
         #    CancelationExecuted = TraderObj.CancelOrder(OrdenTag, Vigencia)

-        # GetTickerHistorical can return None if the Ticker names is misspeled
+        # GetTickerHistorical can return None if the Ticker names is misspelled
         # or you are not logged in
         TickerData = TraderObj.GetTickerHistorical("AMX L", 20)